ocurrent/obuilder/doc/qemu.md

 # Base Images

+`obuilder` requires a base image aka a root file system, to use as the basis of the container which it creates.
+For example the `runc` backend extracts the root file system from a Docker base image, while a FreeBSD `jail` uses a FreeBSD installation on a ZFS volume.  `qemu` requires virtual _hard disks_ with the operating system preinstalled.

-These need to be provided as boot disks.
-There is a `Makefile` in the `qemu` directory which builds several base images:
+In order to use the the [QEMU](https://www.qemu.org) backend with `obuilder` base images need to be created.
+A [Makefile](../qemu/Makefile) is provided which builds several base images:

 - ubuntu-noble-amd64-ocaml-4.14.2.qcow2
 - ubuntu-noble-amd64-ocaml-5.2.0.qcow2